Electronic Disturbance Theater

-The Electronic Disturbance Theater (EDT), established in 1997 by performance artist and writer Ricardo Dominguez, is an electronic company of cyber activists, critical theorists, and performance artists.
+The Electronic Disturbance Theater (EDT) is an artist and activist collective founded in 1997 by Ricardo Dominguez, Brett Stalbaum, Stefan Wray and Carmin Karasic.
+The group became known for developing FloodNet, a web-based tool used to stage virtual sit-ins and other forms of electronic civil disobedience, initially in solidarity with the Zapatistas in Chiapas, Mexico.

 History

 The Electronic Disturbance Theater was founded in 1997 by Ricardo Dominguez, Brett Stalbaum, Stefan Wray and Carmin Karasic.
 Taking the idea of the American Civil Rights Movement of the 1960s, the EDT members used their real names.
 As a collective, they organized and programmed computer software to show their views against anti-propagandist and military actions, mobilizing micronetworks to act in solidarity by staging virtual sit-ins online and allowing the emergence of a collective presence in direct digital actions.

 A second iteration of the group, called Electronic Disturbance Theater 2.0, included Brett Stalbaum, Amy Sara Carroll, Elle Mehrmand, Micha Cárdenas, and Ricardo Dominguez.